(Originally published on May 10, 2014)

 - Women who face grim statistics for death in childbirth.
-In Nepal twelve women die in childbirth each day, a number matched and even exceeded in numerous areas of the world.
-Donate a $2 clean birth kit to help make childbirth safer for her and her baby, giving them both a better chance at life.
+According to WHO, one woman dies in childbirth every minute.
+Join the Love A Mama Collective as we help make childbirth safer for mothers and their babies, giving both a better chance at life.

 - Women who’s daughters or sons are missing.
 Whether it be mothers in Nigeria or Nebraska with daughters on the “missing persons” list, remember her – pray for her, lift your voice for her cause, assure her that you’ve not forgotten.
 (This is what I want for Mother’s Day this year – #bringbackourgirls.)

 As I wrote this list, I realized that I now fit into several of these categories—none of which define me or sum up my entire motherhood experience, but all of which are important in bringing depth to my mother’s heart and my parenting journey so far.
 This Mother’s Day I will rejoice and mourn, but in all of it I will give thanks for the Mother-heart of God that draws me close and covers me, like Jesus longed to do for Jerusalem: